Invest well; do good

 Socially responsible investing is a great idea in theory but difficult in practice.
 I’ll explain why.
 But first, what is socially responsible investing?

 - You exclude companies from your investment portfolio that trip your negative criteria.

 - You include companies in your investment portfolio that meet your positive criteria.

-- You will have to regularly re-assess the social responsibility status of your portfolio and that may mean frequent trading of your investments.
+- As companies’ strategy and leadership evolve, you will have to regularly re-assess the social responsibility status of your portfolio and that may mean frequent monitoring and trading of your investments.

 - With tight screening requirements, you may end up with a small investment universe and face lower returns, higher risk, or both.

-- You will incur additional expense to adopt this approach.
+- You may also incur additional fees to adopt this approach.

 - Lastly, there is no evidence that socially responsible investing has any effect on corporate behavior or social change.

 We should all want to make the world a better place but your investment portfolio may not be the most effective channel.
 Consider a different path to express your conscience and social preferences.

 Be a low-cost index fund investor, but a socially active citizen.
 You should expect slightly higher returns due to the lower fees and broader investment universe.
 Then, support the organizations whose missions you value by donating directly to them and/or organize consumer boycotts against companies you oppose.
 You will have a greater impact and more cost-effectively advocate for the social change you desire.